 The only “problem” is that they are from the 1930’s and vintage and in need of MUCH love.
 I’m like… oh they shouldn’t take long to restore.
 Hubby just laughed.
 Little did I know!
-My goal was to show the chair transformation first, and then this conversation space, but that’s not going to happen.
-I’m still working on my first chair.
-It’s soooooo tedious.
+It took me three years, but we finally refurbished the Adirondack chairs.
+It was soooooo tedious.
 But great fun to restore these vintage beauties.

 So for now, the chairs are still showing much wear.

 Who is going to join me for a cup of coffee or tea in our new space?

 Be sure to pin to your favorite board!
 And be sure to subscribe to our email newsletter so you can be the first to read about new and inspiring projects at Pink Fortitude!

 Connect and Share